Finding the perfect FTM haircut is more than aesthetics — it's a crucial part of expressing your identity and feeling confident in your own skin.

 Comb Over

-A classic, easy-to-maintain style that's both classy and stylish.
-Works well for professional settings.
+A classic, easy-to-maintain style that's both classy and professional.
+Works well for office settings and formal occasions.

 Styling Tips